akkarapol/freelancer4j/freelancer-service/README.md

-# Freelance4J Inc. Cloud Native Development

- ## 3. Deploy the Freelancer4J Freelancer-Service Microservices to OCP
+# Deploy the Freelancer4J Freelancer-Service Microservices to OCP

   1. In a terminal, change directory to the root of the freelancer service project